jakemerten/hugo-coder/exampleSite/content/about.pt-br.md

 +++
+slug = "about"
 title = "About Jake"
-slug = "about"

 +++

-An environmental scientist using the virtual world to solve problems in the physical one.
-I primarily use Python/SQL; visualize in PowerBI/D3.js.
+I am an environmental scientist turned backend developer using the virtual world to solve problems in the physical one.
+I primarily use Python, Java, and SQL; I visualize in PowerBI/Tableau.
+I wrote this website in Go and HTML/CSS.
+I am passionate about data analytics and visualization, iterative improvement, and complex problem solving.
+I believe effective communication and efficient teamwork are key in a productive development processes.

 ## Interests

-I enjoy a plethora of outdoor activities including trail running, backpacking, mountaineering, kayaking, climbing, and mountain biking.
+I enjoy solving puzzles, compiling and visualizing complex data into digestable products.
+I also love to go trail running, hiking, backpacking, mountaineering, kayaking, and skiing.
 I like to read and play strategy video games.

-## Current Focus

-I am in the process of delving deeper into back-end development using Python.
-I am hoping to parlay my previous programming knowledge to create easy to use products that serve as a valuable endpoint for analyzing large data sets.

-## In 5 years...

-I want to be a backend developer helping to create useful tools and further user efficiency.
-I believe that data is the future and embracing it will pave the path through many problems.

 ### Publications & Media